PrimeTimeTran/ProfileApp/README.md

 ### **Milestone 2 🛣🏃 Open ./App.js in your code editor and examine it**

 All your applications will have the `App.js` file/component as the parent of all other components.
 It came free with React Native.
-This component is the work of not only the engineers at [Facebook](https://www.facebook.com/) but engineers around the world code.
+This component is the work of not only the engineers at [Facebook](https://www.facebook.com/) but engineers around the world.

 <details>